-In addition to developing and distributing our own film productions, GroundSpark produces films for public-interest organizations and coalitions whose goals we share.
+In addition to developing and distributing our own film productions, GroundSpark has produced films for public-interest organizations and coalitions whose goals we share.
 Examples include:

 Unlocking Investment in Rural America

 GOAL: To capture the pervasiveness of entrenched rural poverty, explain the work that Community Development Financial Institutions (CDFIs) do, and make the case for expanded public and private partnerships to channel desperately needed funding into these long-neglected regions of the United States

 CLIENT/PARTNERS: United States Department of Agriculture, CFED (Corporation for Enterprise Development)

 PROCESS: We analyzed studies and reports prepared by CFED in preparation for the creation of the Uplift America Fund, a new initiative to channel significant financial resources into persistently poor rural communities.
 We worked with CDFI staff in four regions—Appalachia, the Mississippi Delta, Indian country, and Las Colonias along the Texas/Mexico border—to identify individuals and families who could demonstrate both the toll that persistent poverty takes and the support that CDFIs provide.

 RESULTS: Unlocking Investment in Rural America is being used to drive applications to the Uplift America Fund and to help CDFIs across the country explain their work to potential funders and partners.
 The film is permanently housed on the Uplift America website.

 GOAL: To share the story of San Francisco’s “Kindergarten to College” program, the first universal children’s savings account initiative in the United States, in order to inspire other localities to launch CSA programs of their own; to help the City of San Francisco expand participation in Kindergarten to College.